Frankston North: The Pines

-The first stage of the housing in Pines Forest was completed in 1957 and Pines Forest Post Office opened on 12 October 1959 (closing in 1980).
-The Pines Forest Post Office is now run as a private business in the Pines Forest shopping strip on the corner of Forest Drive and Mahogany boulevard.
+The first stage of the housing in Pines Forest was completed in 1957 and Pines Forest Post Office opened on 12 October 1959, and closed in 1980.
+The Pines Forest Post Office is now run as a private business in the Pines Forest shopping strip on the corner of Forest Drive and Mahogany Boulevard.

 The first streets constructed were in the south of the area.
 The names of the streets alluded to the species of pines planted in the plantation: The first street constructed was Pine Street, followed by Plantation Street and Forest Drive.
 The various pine species reflected in street names are Monterey, Radiata, Corsican, Aleppo, Norfolk, and Excelsior (Excelsa).
 Many other streets in Frankston North are named after exotic and native species.
 Several species of flowering eucalyptus were planted in the street verges.
 Excelsior Drive was the northern boundary.

 In 1965, the second wave and eventual completion of the building program began east of Excelsior Drive and extended as far as the proposed Mornington Peninsula Freeway to the east.
 The freeway zone acted as a buffer between the houses and the Frankston Municipal tip.